This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 It’s claimed that the diet works for everyone

-Another of the most reliable ways to spot a fad diet is that the creator claims that it works for everyone.
+Another of the most reliable ways to spot a fad diet is that the creator claims it works for everyone.
 No one diet suits all of us, as we are all different.

 The best weight loss plans allow some flexibility.
-We have varying metabolisms, various nutritional needs, and different energy requirements for weight loss depending on our body type, height, current weight, and activity level.
+We have varying metabolisms, nutritional needs, and energy requirements for weight loss depending on our body type, height, current weight, and activity level.

 Food preferences and allergies also need to be taken into consideration.
 A vegetarian, for example, would not be happy undertaking a high fat, low carb diet that features meat.
 Someone who is lactose intolerant would not be able to have dairy.